 These containers are all expanded and represented as diagram polygon containers around their contents.

 - Graphic B highlights the switches in the sample diagram.
-They are the contents of the C1, C2, and C4 containers.
+They are contents of C1, C2, and C4 containers.

 - Graphic C shows the sample diagram obtained when the template is configured to collapse all containers.

-- Graphic D shows the sample diagram obtained when its template is configured with the Prevent related container from collapse capability on all switches before collapsing all containers.
+- Graphic D shows the sample diagram obtained when its template is configured with the Prevent to collapse container capability on all switches before collapsing all containers.

 Between the two templates used to produce graphics C and D, there is a difference in the rule definition.
-A Diagram Feature Capability rule is executed before the Collapse Container rule.
+A Diagram Feature Capability rule is executed before the Collapse Containers rule.